Metering and connection charges FAQs

-To align with new National Electricity Rules set by the AER, customers are now required to pay for individual metering connections and personalised metering enhancements or alterations.
-Basically, where all tariff/metering and connection costs were previously shared by all South East Queensland customers; individual tariff/metering costs will now be paid by the individual customer.
+To align with new National Electricity Rules set by the AER, you are now required to pay for individual metering connections and personalised metering enhancements or alterations.
+Basically, where all tariff/metering and connection costs were previously shared by all South East Queenslander's; tariff/metering costs will now be paid by individuals.

 What is a Metering Service Charge?

-Metering Service Charges (MSC) are charges for the provision of metering services by Energex to its customers.
+Metering Service Charges (MSC) are charges to you for the provision of metering services by us.

 The MSC's are not new charges and were previously included in the Supply Charges shown on a your electricity bill.